realnews-gateway/emergency-publishing-system/network-access-layer/fallback/region-profiles.md

 ## Summary

 Region profiles define censorship characteristics and guide the fallback subsystem in selecting the safest and most effective downgrade strategy.
 By modeling QUIC/TLS/SNI/CDN behavior and mapping regions to fallback chains, the system adapts dynamically to local censorship conditions while maintaining stealth and reliability.
+Extensions for **Mobile Priority Regions** and **Enterprise Regions** provide specialized strategies for mobile networks and corporate environments, ensuring resilience across diverse conditions.